-Consolidated revenues for the first half of 2016 amounted to € 1,319.1 million compared to € 1,290.7 million in the same period of 2015, an increase of € 28.4 million (+2.2%).
-The revenues of Sogefi rose by 4.6% and those of KOS were 4.7% higher, while the revenues of Espresso fell by 4.2% due to the ongoing crisis that is affecting the entire publishing industry.
+Consolidated revenues for the first half of 2016 amounted to € 1,319.1 million compared with € 1,290.7 million in the same period of 2015, an increase of € 28.4 million (+2.2%).
+Sogefi recorded an 4.6% increase in turnover, KOS one of 4.7%, while the revenues of the Espresso Group fell by 4.2%, as a consequence of the ongoing crisis that is affecting the entire publishing industry.
 Revenues generated outside Italy accounted for 56.9% of the total, thanks to the international development of Sogefi.

-Consolidated revenues are broken down by business sector as follows:
+Consolidated revenues is broken down by business sector as follows: